-307 2.4 Indicator on the bycatch risk of sensitive species
+2.4.
+Indicator on the bycatch risk of sensitive species

-The aim of this indicator is to inform on the potential risk of incidental capture of sensitive species 308 (bycatch) associated with different seafood.
-To assess the potential impact of a fishery on a sensitive 309 species (or group of sensitive species), it is essential to have comprehensive data on a range of factors 310 such as population status, total bycatch estimates, mortality rates, and other life-history 311 312 characteristics.
+The aim of this indicator is to inform on the potential risk of incidental capture of sensitive species (bycatch) associated with seafood products.
+To assess the potential impact of a fishery on a sensitive species (or group of sensitive species), it is essential to have comprehensive data on a range of factors such as population status, total bycatch estimates, mortality rates, and other life-history characteristics.
 Such information is often lacking or not readily available at global level.
-Therefore, the proposed indicator is designed to assess potential risk for incidental bycatch of sensitive species 313 or species groups, not the actual impact.
-Where information is available on actual impact, this can be 314 used instead, scoring using similar principles.
-315
+Therefore, the proposed indicator is designed to assess potential risk for incidental bycatch of sensitive species or species groups, not the actual impact.
+Where information is available on actual impact, this can be used instead, scoring using similar principles.

-In this context, the term "sensitive species" specifically refers to marine mammals, sea turtles, 316 317 seabirds, and threatened Chondrichthyes (i.e., sharks, skates, rays, and chimaeras).
-Since the latter includes a few commercial species, threatened Chondrichthyes are here defined as those species listed 318 319 as either prohibited under EU fishing opportunities regulations, or threatened according to the IUCN global and regional assessments (i.e., vulnerable-VU, endangered-EN or Critically endangered-CR).
-320 These species groups cover a major share of species sensitive to incidental bycatch.
-However, we 321 acknowledge that other sensitive species or groups than the ones listed above may commonly interact 322 with a range of fishing gears (e.g. certain threatened finfish, molluscs, echinoderms, corals, and 323 marine reptiles), which may pose a risk to their populations.
-Noting this deficiency, a more 324 comprehensive assessment is left for future effort, motivated from the considerable effort it would have taken to review and integrate the information on these species' groups.
+In this context, the term "sensitive species" specifically refers to marine mammals, sea turtles, seabirds, and threatened Chondrichthyes (i.e., sharks, skates, rays, and chimaeras).
+Since the latter includes a few commercial species, threatened Chondrichthyes are here defined as only those species listed as either prohibited under EU fishing opportunities regulations, or threatened according to the IUCN global and regional assessments (i.e., vulnerable-VU, endangered-EN or Critically endangered-CR).
+These species groups cover a major share of species sensitive to incidental bycatch.
+However, we acknowledge that other sensitive species or groups than the ones listed above may commonly interact with a range of fishing gears (e.g., certain threatened finfish,